800.367.6515

 Menu

-2023 Beach Rules for North Myrtle Beach
+2026 Beach Rules for North Myrtle Beach

-Similar to other beach communities, the city of North Myrtle Beach has passed ordinances and laws that encompass its f main beach areas: Windy Hill, Cherry Grove, Crescent Beach, Ocean Drive, and Atlantic Beach.
+Similar to other beach communities, the city of North Myrtle Beach has passed ordinances and laws that encompass its main beach areas: Windy Hill, Cherry Grove, Crescent Beach, Ocean Drive, and Atlantic Beach.
 These rules are in place to preserve the beautiful Grand Strand coastline and keep this family-fun destination safe.

-Photo Credit: GagliardiPhotography
+Photo Credit: Makhh

 Parking can be a big hassle on a beach vacation; staying on the beach eliminates that issue!
 Of course, parking is not an issue if you’re staying in an oceanfront condo or rental home.
 You have instant walk-out access to the beach!